security-alliance/frameworks/src/intro/introduction.md

 # Introduction to the Frameworks

-Welcome to the Security Frameworks by SEAL, a curated resource for those seeking knowledge in the realm of blockchain security.
+Welcome to the Security Frameworks by Security Alliance (SEAL), a curated resource for those seeking knowledge in the realm of blockchain security.
 Our organization, a collective of dedicated security specialists, is on a mission to spread awareness and educate the community about best practices and potential pitfalls in Web3 security.

 ## Why We Created This Resource